What Late-Term Abortion Looks Like

-Originally posted February 24, 2011
+Originally posted February 24, 2011, updated 5/03/2022

-With all the anti-choice bills going on nationwide, I feel I need to tell my story.
-The anti-choice people are gaining too much ground, and we have to speak out or else we will lose all our rights.
 Women don’t have late-term abortions because they changed their mind about having a baby.
 They aren’t doing it because having a disabled child might be “inconvenient.”
 They do it out of love.
 WE do it out of love.
 My abortion was the most loving thing I did for my first son.

 The week before